-In addition, our board of directors reserves the right to amend or suspend the share repurchase program at any time or terminate the share repurchase program upon a determination that termination would be in our best interests.
+In addition, our board of directors reserves the right to amend or suspend the share repurchase program at any time or terminate the share repurchase program upon a determination that termination would be in our best interest.
 Therefore, you may not have the opportunity to make a repurchase request prior to an amendment, termination or suspension of the share repurchase program and you may not be able to sell any of your shares of common stock back to us pursuant to our share repurchase program.
-Moreover, if you do sell your shares of common stock back to us pursuant to the share repurchase program, you may not receive the same price you paid for any shares of our common stock being repurchased.
+Moreover, if you do sell your shares of common stock back to us pursuant to the share repurchase program you may not receive the same price you paid for any shares of our common stock being repurchased.

 On January 4, 2017, our board of directors amended the share repurchase program to provide that our board of directors may amend, suspend or terminate the share repurchase program at any time upon 10 days' prior written notice to our stockholders, which notice may be provided by including such information (i) in a current report on Form 8-K or in our annual or quarterly reports, all as publicly filed or furnished with the SEC, or (ii) in a separate mailing to our stockholders.
-On March 14, 2017, in connection with the pending mergers, we suspended our share repurchase program, with such suspension effective March 24, 2017.
-We anticipate reinstating our share repurchase program following the completion of the mergers or the termination of the merger agreement; provided that the mergers are subject to significant closing conditions and there can be no assurance as to when the mergers will be completed, if at all.
+On March 14, 2017, in connection with the mergers, we suspended our share repurchase program, with such suspension effective March 24, 2017.
+Our board of directors reinstated the share repurchase program on the closing date of the merger.